 The city, however, does not appear to be waiting patiently.
 Everything is happening way too fast.
 Final City Council vote may be in April, they say.
 April?!
 Why, in April around here we have only yet just begun to see new buds, flowers, and grasses!
 How can our city council vote to give away something they've most likely never seen up close in midsummer?!
 This decision will be HISTORIC, will affect the citizens of this city for centuries, and must be carefully and thoroughly dissected.
 That takes time.

 Do you know this land?
 I do.
 I know how sound travels in the canyon, and how I can presently hear a lone hammer working on a deck on the other side, and the chimes from Will Rogers above.
 Imagine the noises of a wedding pavilion/picnic area and horse stable, echoing in the Canyon.
-The Broadmoor is trying to sell us on the idea of public access on the 7-9 acres they are not using for the stables, but I'm here to tell you: there will be horses on trails throughout that 189 acres, and that private stable and picnic area will be on the loveliest meadow, the one where people can just meander up the hill and find, accidentally.
+The Broadmoor is trying to sell us on the idea of public access on the 180 acres they are not using, but I'm here to tell you: there will be horses on trails throughout that 189 acres, and that 8.5 acres that is only accessible by Broadmoor guests will include the loveliest meadow, the one where people can just meander up the hill and find, accidentally.

 Last summer, I did just that.
 While exploring the area for the first time, I came of the woods into the meadow unexpectedly.
 Upon seeing the tall grass undulating in the breeze and the mountains surrounding me, I instinctively opened my arms and did a couple of 360's.